Press Information 13 February 2013

 "intonations – The Jerusalem International Chamber Music Festival" from 20 to 25 April 2013 at the Jewish Museum Berlin

-The ticket sale for "intonations", the chamber music festival of the capital, has started successfully.
-From 20 to 25 April "intonations – the Jerusalem International Chamber Music Festival" will be held at the Jewish Museum Berlin for the second time.
-The festival, which was founded 15 years ago by Elena Bashkirova in Jerusalem, will now continue in the Glass Courtyard of the Museum.
-With the festival, the Jewish Museum Berlin is launching a new musical project.
+Ticket sales for "intonations" the chamber music festival of the capital, have begun successfully.
+From 20 to 25 April, "intonations – the Jerusalem International Chamber Music Festival" will be held at the Jewish Museum Berlin for the second time.
+The festival, which was founded 15 years ago by Elena Bashkirova in Jerusalem, now continues in the Glass Courtyard of the Museum.
+With the festival, the Jewish Museum Berlin launches a new musical chapter.

 For six days, music lovers will be able to experience a wide variety of chamber music, from classical to contemporary compositions of the highest caliber.
-International solo artists and top musicians from renowned orchestras such as the Berlin and Vienna Philharmonics, as well as selected emerging players have followed the call of festival director Elena Bashkirova.
+International solo artists, top musicians from renowned orchestras such as the Berlin and the Vienna Philharmonics, and selected emerging talents have followed the call of festival director Elena Bashkirova.
 In addition to well-known musicians like Daniel Barenboim, Gideon Kremer and Isabelle van Keulen, the festival will present several artists that are so far only known to a small circle of experts but nonetheless rank among the world elite.

 Besides the classics such as Franz Schubert, Felix Mendelssohn-Bartholdy, and Ludwig van Beethoven, the focus of this year’s program is on the works of great composers whose contributions have been unjustly forgotten because of persecution, expulsion and concentration camps.
 These include Gideon Klein, Pavel Haas, Hans Krása, Viktor Ullmann and Erwin Schulhoff, who were murdered by the Nazis and whose oeuvre was only rediscovered within the last twenty years.